AmrMomtaz/K-Means/README.md

 2. Second, preprocess the data to be clustered by removing all unnecessary columns leaving only numeric columns and define the separator in code (the separator is “,” in case of csv files).

+3. Upload the centroids file along with the data (to be clustered) on HDFS.

-3. Modify the source code either for Spark or MapReduce by uncommenting the lines indicated in the code and use the fileSystem instance (replace the nulls with the fileSystem instance).
+4. Modify the source code either for Spark or MapReduce by uncommenting the lines indicated in the code and use the fileSystem instance (replace the nulls with the fileSystem instance).

-4. Compile the code to generate the jars as following (jars are available in the repository):
+5. Compile the code to generate the jars as following (jars are available in the repository):
     * For ***MapReduce*** use the following commands:<br>
     ```
     $HADOOP_HOME/bin/hadoop com.sun.tools.javac.Main MapReduceKMeans.java